-Our investment adviser is led by Michael T. Moe, our president and chief executive officer, chairman of our board of directors and co-founder, chief executive officer and chief investment officer of GSV Asset Management, Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and co-founder and chief operating officer of GSV Asset Management, Luben Pampoulov, co-founder, co-portfolio manager and managing director of GSV Asset Management and Matthew Hanson, managing director of GSV Asset Management.
+Our investment adviser is led by Michael T. Moe, our president and chief executive officer, chairman of our board of directors and co-founder, chief executive officer and chief investment officer of GSV Asset Management, Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and co-founder and chief operating officer of GSV Asset Management, and Luben Pampoulov, our vice-president and co-founder and co-portfolio manager of GSV Asset Management.
 Messrs.
-Moe, Bard, Pampoulov and Hanson are assisted by Paul Lapping, our chief operating officer.
+Moe, Bard and Pampoulov are assisted by Paul Lapping, our chief operating officer.
 We consider Messrs.
-Moe, Bard, Pampoulov and Hanson, who are the members of our investment adviser's investment committee, to be our portfolio managers.
+Moe, Bard and Pampoulov, who are the members of our investment adviser's investment committee, to be our portfolio managers.

-Our portfolio managers are currently providing management and advisory services to the following other entities:
+Our portfolio managers are currently providing management and advisory services to the following entities:

-Name Entity Investment Focus To tal Assets (1) GSV X Fund private fund global long/short absolute return fund \$ 423,583
+Name Entity Investment Focus Tota ll Assets (1) GSV X Fund private fund global long/short absolute return fund \$ []

-(1) Total assets are calculated as of September 30, 2011.
+(1) Total assets are calculated as of June 30, 2011.
 GSV X Fund, which was founded in September 2009, currently remains in its incubation stage.

-The table below shows the dollar range of shares of our common stock beneficially owned by each of our portfolio managers as of March 27, 2012.
+The table below shows the dollar range of shares of our common stock beneficially owned by each of our portfolio managers as of July , 2011.

-Name of Portfolio Manager lange of Equity Securities GSV Capital (1)(2)
+Name of Portfolio Manager Dollar Range of Equity Securities in GSV

+Capital (1)

-Michael T. Moe \$ 1 - \$10,000
+Michael T. Moe \$ 1-\$10,000

 Stephen D. Bard Over \$1,000,000

 Luben Pampoulov None

-Matthew Hanson None